 Facilities and activities

-Unguja has a library, an outdoor swimming pool and a PADI certified dive centre offering diving and snorkeling trips, including night dives.
+Unguja has a library, an outdoor swimming pool and a PADI certified dive center offering diving and snorkeling trips, including night dives.
 The location of Unguja was chosen specifically so that guests would have accessibility to good diving spots, many of which were discovered by this lodge and are rarely visited by other divers.
 As well as diving and snorkeling, you can enjoy surfing, dolphin watching, island visits and guided village tours.
 The lodge also offers a laundry service, and Wi-Fi can be accessed around the restaurant area.

 Environmental and social responsibility